syedmurtazaalee/E-Commerce-Sales-Dashboard/README.md

 **Key questions include:**

 Which states generate the highest profit?
-Which product categories are most profitable?
+<br>Which product categories are most profitable?
-How does monthly profit fluctuate?
+<br>How does monthly profit fluctuate?
-Which customers contribute the most revenue?
+<br>Which customers contribute the most revenue?
-Which payment modes are most used?
+<br>Which payment modes are most used?

 **• Goal of the Dashboard**

 To build an interactive analytical tool that:

-Tracks overall sales performance in real time Identifies top-performing products, customers, and regions Highlights profit trends across time
+Tracks overall sales performance in real time
+<br>Identifies top-performing products, customers, and regions
+<br>Highlights profit trends across time
-Helps improve business decision-making and strategy
+<br>Helps improve business decision-making and strategy

 **• Walkthrough of Key Visuals**